claraj/github_actions_unit_test/README.md

 1. Go to Action tab
-2. Select Python Application and select Set up this workflow
+2. If there's already Python code in your repository, you'll see various example workflows.
+Select Python Application and select Set up this workflow.
+If you don't see that, select any starter workflow and edit as needed.
 3. Edit python-app.yml file as needed (see example in this repo https://github.com/claraj/github_actions_unit_test/blob/main/.github/workflows/python-app.yml)
 4. This workflow installs and runs Flake8 to check for unused variables, code errors.
 The action will fail if Flake8 finds any https://flake8.pycqa.org/en/latest/
 5. Commit python-app.yml file to repo